 Jennifer learns by accident a hand has a learning challenged sister who is near adulthood but hidden from society.
 She convinces the parents to let her help the girl but the girl's involvement with a bank robber complicates the problem.

-Morgan Starr takes over for Garth running Shiloh.
-His hardnosed demeanor doesn't sit well anyone on or off the ranch.
+Morgan Starr takes over for Judge Garth running Shiloh.
+His hardnosed demeanor doesn't sit well with anyone on or off the ranch.
 His introduction is made harder by a locust plague when Starr decides to stay and fight them rather than move the cattle.

 As Ryker leaves town for a few days, a group of men known as Metis arrive in Medicine Bow.
 They are a rough group but want no trouble.
 However, the people are afraid of trouble which comes as Starr tries to stop it - from themselves.